'OUT': Trump says he was right to remove 'insubordinate' NSC aide

 The Democratic-led House of Representatives impeached Trump, a Republican, on charges of abuse of power and obstruction of Congress over his dealings with Ukraine, but he was acquitted by the Republican-dominated Senate on Wednesday.

-Reporting by David Brunnstrom, Brad Heath and Karen Freifeld in Washington; Editing by Matthew Lewis
+Reporting by David Brunnstrom, Brad Heath and Karen Freifeld in Washington; Editing by Matthew Lewis and David Gregorio